ubleipzig/marctools/README.md

 Go [XML unmarshaller](http://golang.org/pkg/encoding/xml/) is not streaming, which limits the size of the files that can be handled.
+Converting a 500M XML file takes about 1m and is about twice as fast as a corresponding Python version.